-1. Sydney, a chemist, is interested in conducting the reaction below.
+1. Let's say you were interested in conducting the reaction below.

-Before running the reaction, Sydney takes an NMR spectrum of the starting material dissolved in deuterated solvent (shown below).
+Before running the reaction, you take an NMR spectrum of the starting material dissolved in $CDCl_3$ (shown below).
 Is the spectrum consistent with the structure of the starting material?
 To answer this question, follow these steps: